 $350 a month at the pump is about $4,200 a year — the spend level of a real commuter with a 40-mile round trip, or a household running two cars.
 It feels like it should call for a "gas card."
 It mostly doesn't.

-Here is the uncomfortable math: the best dedicated gas rate widely available is 4%.
-On $4,200 of gas, 4% is about $168 a year.
+Here is the uncomfortable math: the best dedicated gas cards earn about 4% to 6% at the pump — roughly $168 to $252 a year on $4,200 of gas.
 That's the entire prize for optimizing gas — and it's smaller than the credits and everyday multipliers on a good general card.
 So the card that wins a gas-heavy wallet is usually the one that earns well on everything *around* the gas, not the one with the biggest number at the pump.

 Key insight

 No card in this top five is a "gas card."
-The best dedicated gas rate here — 4% on US Bank Altitude Connect, or 4% on the Costco Anywhere Visa — earns roughly $168/yr on $4,200 of gas.
-Amex Gold earns nothing extra on gas, yet wins outright: its ~$324 in annual credits plus 4x on $300/mo groceries and $200/mo dining net about $702/yr across the whole wallet.
-A dedicated gas card only pulls ahead if you won't reliably use Amex's monthly credits, or you want no annual fee at all — in which case the Altitude Connect (4x gas, ~$45 effective fee) or Costco (4% gas, free with membership) are the honest answers.
+The best dedicated gas rates here — U.S. Bank Altitude Connect's 4x on gas (about 4% effective at typical point value, ~$168/yr) or the Costco Anywhere Visa's 4% cash (~$168/yr) — top out under $200 on $4,200 of gas.
+Amex Gold earns nothing extra on gas, yet wins outright: its ~$424 in annual credits plus 4x on $300/mo groceries and $200/mo dining net about $702/yr across the whole wallet.
+A dedicated gas card only pulls ahead if you won't reliably use Amex's monthly credits, or you want no annual fee at all — in which case the Altitude Connect (4x gas, no annual fee) or Costco (4% gas, free with membership) are the honest answers.